Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Concluding remarks

 \section{Concluding remarks}

 This paper studies the learning performance of the social machine learning strategy, which is a fully data-driven distributed decision-making architecture.
-For two binary classification problems with limited number of samples for inference in the prediction phase, we derived an upper bound on the corresponding probability of error.
-Our results extend the analysis in \cite{bordignon2021learning}, which investigated the classification error when the number of observations grows indefinitely.
-There are still many interesting open questions regarding the performance of the social machine learning strategy.
-As indicated in \cite{bordignon2021learning}, this strategy can be formulated to address multi-class classification tasks.
-However, the theoretical guarantees in this case are more involved than the binary case, Specifically, the $\delta$-consistent training condition becomes more intricate, and the analytical methodology to derive the lower bound (Lemma \ref{lemma 1}) needs to be developed.
+For statistical classification tasks involving a limited number of samples in the prediction phase, we derive an upper bound on the probability of error.
+Our results extend the analysis in \cite{bordignon2023learning}, which investigated the classification error when the number of observations grows indefinitely.
+There are many interesting open questions regarding the performance of the social machine learning strategy.
+As indicated in \cite{bordignon2023learning}, this strategy can be formulated to address multi-class classification tasks.
+However, the theoretical guarantees in this case are more involved than the binary case.
+Specifically, the $\delta$-margin consistent training condition becomes more intricate, and the analytical methodology for the lower bound (Theorem \ref{theorem: 2}) needs to be developed.
 The performance analysis for multi-class classification tasks will be considered in future work.